greenboxal/doggohub/doc/university/high-availability/aws/README.md

 After the instance is being created we will navigate to our EC2 security groups and add a small change for our EC2 instances to be able to connect to RDS.
-First copy the security group name we just defined, namely `gitlab-ec2-security-group`, and edit select the RDS security group and edit the inbound rules.
+First copy the security group name we just defined, namely `doggohub-ec2-security-group`, and edit select the RDS security group and edit the inbound rules.
 Choose the rule type to be PostgreSQL and paste the name under source.

 ![RDS security group](img/rds-sec-group.png)

-Similar to the above we'll jump to the `gitlab-ec2-security-group` group and add a custom TCP rule for port 6379 accessible within itself.
+Similar to the above we'll jump to the `doggohub-ec2-security-group` group and add a custom TCP rule for port 6379 accessible within itself.

-### Install GitLab
+### Install DoggoHub

 To connect through SSH you will need to have the `pem` file which you chose available and with the correct permissions such as `400`.